-In 1809, an office was built in Cádiz under the leadership of Sandeman's partner James Gordon and shipped from there to wine under the name "Sandeman".
+Historically significant sherry and port wine house.
+The firm was founded in 1790 in London by Scotsman George Sandeman (1765-1841) with a £ 300 loan from his father as a wine shop.
+He concentrated on sherry and port wine and often toured the growing areas of the two countries.
+In 1792 he became the representative of the Spanish port of Cádiz (Andalusia) based sherry company James Duff.
+In 1809, an office in Cádiz was built under the leadership of Sandeman's partner James Gordon and shipped from there under the name "Sandeman".
 Among them was the "Sandeman 1790", which made history as the first vintage port.
 Two years later, a piece of land and a building were purchased in Porto, from where port was shipped all over the world.
-Due to the great success of the company Sandeman moved with his offices in the St. Swithins Lane no. 20 and adjacent Sherbourne Lane 13.
-These rooms remained the family's home and Sandeman headquarters until 1969.
+Due to the great success of the company Sandeman moved with his offices in the St. Swithins Lane no. 20 and the adjoining Sherbourne Lane 13.
+These rooms remained until 1969 the residence of the family and also the Sandeman headquarters.

 After the death of the founder, his nephew George Glas Sandeman (1792-1868) took over in 1841 the company.
 He expanded the pure wine business with various activities.
 Among other things, he also offered insurance and operated export of British linen and cotton goods.
 At the time, Sandeman even maintained his own ship known as "Hoopoe" for his speed.
 Thereafter, the eldest son Albert George (1833-1923) took over the leadership, who in 1868 took his three brothers as partners.
 In 1902 the company was converted into a GmbH.
 The eldest son Walter Albert (1858-1937) became the head of the company in 1923.
 The famous trademark "Don Sandeman", a black figure with cape coat and hat, was created in 1928.